Moshe Sharett: Lavon Affair

-In 1954, three cells of local Jews living in Egypt and one from Israel proper were activated as terror groups to sabotage in Alexandria and Cairo on the orders of a secretive Unit 131 of Israeli Intelligence.
+In 1954, three cells of local Jews living in Egypt, and one from Israel proper, were activated as terror groups to commit sabotage in Alexandria and Cairo on the orders of a secretive Unit 131 of Israeli Intelligence.
 The Israelis welcomed the British presence in Nasser's Egypt.
 Israel had formed an alliance with the European powers Britain and France.
 Britain had helped found the State of Israel, encouraged socialism, and fostered a sense of accountable democracy.
 Israel viewed Britain's historic role in Cairo as a convenient buffer against potential threatening incursions into Israel's borders.

-A group of Israeli youths were ardent Zionist military trainees, but had little real experience of war.
+A group of Israeli youths were chosen, ardent Zionist military trainees with little real experience of war.
 They were influenced by their charismatic leader and handler, Avri Elad.
 In July 1954 they threw firebombs into the American libraries of Cairo and Alexandria, with little damage, and cinemas in Cairo.
-But 13 youths were arrested, and then tortured by the Egyptians.
+13 youths were arrested and tortured by the Egyptians.
 Two of the prisoners, including the Israeli agent Meir Max Bineth, committed suicide, and three were sent to prison.
 Sharett soon discovered that operations were being prepared for execution in other Arab capitals.
 When the news broke over Cairo Radio in summer 1954, Sharett turned to Minister for Labour Golda Meir for help.
-The Minister of Defense, Pinchas Lavon, and his Head of Military Intelligence, Benjamin Gibli, both declared each other as the responsible party.
-The real orders were transmitted in code over the radio in the form of housewives cookery recipes.
+The minister of defense, Pinchas Lavon, and his Head of Military Intelligence, Benjamin Gibli, both declared each other as the responsible party.

 Mapai was split over the crisis.
-Sharett called for a Public Inquiry led by a Judge of the Supreme Court, Yitzhak Olshan, and a former Chief of Staff, Ya'akov Dori.
-Sharett had wanted to appoint Moshe Dayan as Minister of Defense but was aware that he was a controversial figure.
+Sharett called for a public inquiry led by a judge of the Supreme Court, Yitzhak Olshan, and a former chief of staff, Ya'akov Dori.
+Sharett had wanted to appoint Moshe Dayan as minister of defense but was aware that he was a controversial figure.
 There were those who defended his stubbornness as a military genius, and those who saw him as divisive.
 But criticism of Lavon was mounting.
 Mapai demanded the resignation of Dayan, Gibli and Lavon.
 Sharett appealed to a sense of fairness from Colonel Nasser, but to no avail.
 A guilty verdict was entered over the heads of the prisoners in Cairo.
 On 31 January 1955 two of the defendants, Moshe Marzouk and Shmuel Azar were hanged, found guilty of spying.